 It’s one of BMW’s better lookers with slim headlights and taillights, single-piece kidney grille, trapezoidal exhausts outlets and well-placed character lines.

 The cabin is caught somewhere between sport and luxury themes.
-The new Live Cockpit Professional – consisting of a fully customisable 12.3-inch digital instrument cluster is standard, as is a 10.25-inch infotainment screen powered by BMW’s latest Operating System 7.0.
+The new Live Cockpit Professional – consisting of a fully customisable 12.3-inch digital instrument cluster and a 10.25-inch infotainment screen powered by BMW’s latest Operating System 7.0 is standard.

 Other highlights include newly developed seats, a glass gear selector and a stainless steel mesh trim covering the centre console.